4 Examples

 IQnca

-contains a range of examples that are included in the examples folder of the installed library.
+contains a range of examples that are included in the examples/ folder of the installed R library.
+The folder can be conveniently copied to another directory by the function examples_IQnca

-which the example material is copied is ~/IntiQuan/IQnca.
-Note that the working directory is also changed
+.
+The default path to which the example material is copied is ~/IntiQuan/IQnca.
+Note that the working directory is also changed to this directory.

 ## IQnca documentation example material copied to: ~/IntiQuan/IQnca